Supply chain sustainable management

 • Short-term

-Supplier signing of the “Supplier Social Responsibility Commitment” achieved 100% in 2023.
+in 2024, all supplier signing of the “Supplier Social Responsibility Commitment” to achieve 100%

-In 2023, the “Supplier Code of Conduct and Quality Requirements Self-Evaluation Form” was proposed to investigate the risks of negative environmental and social impacts.
+The “Supplier Code of Conduct and Quality Requirements Self-Assessment Form” is used to systematically assess the potential environmental and social risks of negative impacts caused by suppliers.

 • Medium term